kevinoc554/spellbook/README.md

         - Sent: Once the request to the EmailJS API is successfully completed, and an email has been sent, the button will change to Sent.
 This button displays as green, and shows a tick icon to indicate the action has been successful.
         - Sending Failed: If the request is unable to process for any reason, the button will change to Sending Failed, and an error will log to the console.
 This button is red in colour, and shows an X icon to indicate that the action has failed.
 Additionally, if the Sending Failed button is displayed, the form content will not be deleted, which means the user's inputted text has not been lost.
     ![Send Button](screenshots/send-button.PNG) *The four variations of the Send Button*

 ## Features To Be Implemented
+- User Accounts
+    - Users will be able to create their own personalised lists of spells for each of their D&D characters, and save them to their accounts for future use.

 # Technologies Used
 - HTML5 - the pages of this site were designed using HTML.